 The Gap State High School offers an extensive suite of ensembles designed to support and challenge students at every stage of their musical journey.
 With 13 high-performing ensembles, our program maintains a strong presence at regional competitions, community events, and major school performances.
 Students are enriched not only musically, but also through a deep sense of connection, purpose, and pride.

-Strings: Paganini Strings, Amadeus Strings, Vivaldi Strings, Cello Choir, String Quartet
+String Ensembles: Paganini Strings, Amadeus Strings, Vivaldi Strings, Cello Choir, String Quartet

 Concert Bands: Junior Concert Band, Wind Ensemble, Symphonic Winds

-Stage Bands: Junior Stage Band, Big Band
+Jazz Bands: Junior Stage Band, Big Band

 Choirs: Voiceworks (non-auditioned), Gapella (auditioned)